Juan Soto, who links baseball’s past, present and future, could change the game

 “What he’s doing at his age, at the level he’s doing it, could change the entire game,” Kevin Long, the Nationals’ hitting coach, explained this week.
 “He is on the fast track to being an all-time great and has the whole country gripped for the ride.
 And it should be.
 Every at-bat.”

 “It’s truly remarkable to possess the power, the average, the solid defense, the energy, the personality,” Bud Black, the 64-year-old manager of the Rockies, said in September.
-“What a package, what a player.
+“What a package.
+What a player.
 He makes baseball better.”

 ‘He has the key’

 Tommy McCraw was driving down Santa Monica Boulevard in 1972, radio on, when he learned Roberto Clemente had died in a plane crash.
 McCraw, an outfielder for the Cleveland Indians, was near the end of a 13-year career.
 He knew Clemente and was floored by the sudden loss.
-And as he wove through traffic, one element of it, though low on the scale of importance, gave McCraw an idea.
+And as he wove through traffic, one element of it — though low on the scale of importance — gave McCraw an idea.

 Now no one could ask Clemente for his secrets to hitting a baseball.
 That’s how a project was born.